Skip to content

 • Detailed contouring and shaping in craft and jewelry-making

-Factors to Consider When Selecting a Diamond Grinding Wheel
+What Factors Should Be Consider When Selecting a Diamond Grinding Wheel?

 • Material Compatibility: The type of material being ground is the primary factor in selecting the right diamond wheel.
 Hard materials like ceramics and carbides require wheels with a harder bonding material to prevent premature wear, such as metal or vitrified bonds.